 The federal government is reviewing the payment histories of its 43 million borrowers and granting retroactive credit toward this forgiveness program.
 Once completed, the IDR Waiver is expected to eliminate debts for tens of thousands of federal student loan borrowers and bring millions closer to loan forgiveness.

-Related: What happens to student loans when you go on Social Security?
+Are student loans forgiven if you are on Social Security?

 Federal student loan borrowers receiving disability benefits through the Social Security Administration may qualify for automatic loan forgiveness.
 Starting in September 2021, borrowers identified as totally and permanently disabled based on data matching with the SSA will get a loan discharge automatically without needing to apply.